So, you’ve been drinking beer for years and fancy yourself a beer expert. Now you want to venture into the world of brewing. Welcome to the club!

 There are several different types of grain mill on the market in varying styles, shapes, and sizes.
 The guys from How To Brew say a good crush is essential for the enzymes from the grain to be converted.
 The crush has to be just right, with particles too fine or too large resulting in poorly brewed beer.
 Brewing is a science, so let’s make sure we get it right!

 A Corona style mill is a hand-cranked device that looks like a sausage maker.
 It works by forcing the grain through two rotating plates.
 The Electric Brewery recommends the Corona style for budget-conscious extract brewers, as well as those individuals using smaller amounts of grain (the funnel holds 1 to 2 pounds of grain at a time).
-How To Brew says a Corona mill can be picked up for around $50, but warns against setting the crush too fine.
+How To Brew says a Corona mill can be picked up for a reasonable price, but warns against setting the crush too fine.

 For readers who are serious about brewing beer or are slightly more experienced, it may be a good idea to invest in a roller mill.
 A roller mill acts like a clothes wringer and crushes the grain between the rollers.
 It can be a single, dual, or triple roller, with most brewers opting for the dual variety.
 How To Brew likes using this type of mill because it causes less damage to the husks, and The Electric Brewery recommends it for all-grain brewers.
 The roller mill is significantly more expensive than the Corona style ($100 to $300), but more adjustment options are offered with the higher price tag.